RedisLabs/redislabs-docs/content/rc/databases/view-edit-database.md

         /rc/administration/setup/edit-database/
         /rc/administration/setup/edit-database.md
 ---
-To view the details of a database, select it from the database list:
+To view the details of a database:

 1. Sign in to the Redis Cloud [admin portal](https://app.redislabs.com/new/).
 (Create an account if you don't already have one.)